jadilorenzo/obsidian-writing/Let There Be Light.md

 	- Sun burn
 	- Getting more consistent with golf shots
 	- Why every time I hit a great shot yesterday, @Jamie Meeker (an employee) hit one just slightly better Beyond this, Mr. Woods caters a meal at our weekly meeting, where people present what they're working on, things they've been learning about, or even propose tooling changes.
-Aside from the free food, no-one wants to miss
+Aside from the free food, no-one wants to miss these discussions.

 %% other academy people, what is craft, rm academy, diverse skillset %%